kocasp/railsfox/README.md

 #Ngrok
 If there is ngrok installed please run `./ngrok http -subdomain=railsfox 3000` from ngrok folder to test the API responses

+# Crawler takes approximately 15mins to crawl through one connection

+# to perform background job you must have Redis installed and run `redis-server` as well run `bundle exec sidekiq`
+# to clear all Sidekiq jobs and remaining tasks do the `Sidekiq.redis { |conn| conn.flushdb }` from the console